Iraqi family barred from flying to US from Cairo

 -

-Iraqi family barred from flying to US from CairoBy AFPJanuary 28, 2017Latest : World
+Iraqi family barred from flying to US from CairoJanuary 29, 2017Print : World

 The husband, wife and two children, who had American visas and reserved seats on an EgyptAir flight, were informed that they could not board because of the new regulation, the officials said.